d12frosted/elpa-mirror/gnu/org-remark-readme.txt

 1 Introduction
 ══════════════

-  Org-remark lets you highlight and annotate any text file with using Org mode.
+  Org-remark lets you highlight and annotate text files and websites with using Org mode [1].

   A user manual is available [online] or Emacs in-system as an Info node `(org-remark)': (`C-h i' and find the `Org-remark' node).